 How to Travel the World as a Student

 So, how to travel the world as a student… This is a topic I could go on about until the cows come home.
+When I talk about travelling the world as a student, I generally mean on short trips here and there rather than travelling all the time.
+Budgeting for long-term travel is a whole other kettle of fish.
 Since I’ve got a heckuva lot to get through, let’s just jump straight into it!

 The most blatantly obvious way to afford to travel as a student, behind relying on the BoD (Bank of Dad), is to just save money.
 Yes, it sounds boring and generic af but sometimes you gotta work hard to play hard.
 I recently put together a humongous guide on how to easily and quickly save money for travel which you can download for free today.